 As this quote suggests, good prose can achieve elegance by its clarity, efficiency, and sense of purpose.

 The conclusion of a memo should not simply provide a summary of the memo’s entire contents, but it should be a true conclusion—that is, an articulated conviction arrived at on the basis of the evidence presented.
 The closing paragraph is the place to spell out the bottom line to the reader.
-Therefore, I close with my bottom line about writing memos for your classes:
+Here are few tips to remember:

 - Study and use standard memo format to present your text;